speedracer05/Web-Design-Challenge/README.md

 ## Latitude - Latitude Analysis Dashboard with Attitude

-For this project I created a visualization dashboard website, using visualizations that I had created in a past assignment.
+I used the information created in my analysis of the impact of latitude on weather conditions to present the information in a visualization dashboard website.
 In building this dashboard, I created individual pages for each plot, and a means to navigate between them.
 The pages contain the visualizations and corresponding explanations. in addition, there is a landing page, a page comparing the plots, and another page to view the data used to build them.
+The website will update the scale of the format depending on the size screen the user is viewing it on.